twisttransistor/rsschool-cv/cv.md

 * Deploying virtual and physical environments to represent the customers' topologies;
 * Giving proposals regarding improving the stability and functionality of the customers' environment with high quality solutions and best practices.

+Education:
+## Master of Engineering and Technology ##
+* **Belarusian State University of Informatics and Radioelectronics, Minsk** Computer technologies of electronic systems projecting, Master of Engineering and Technology
+* **Belarusian State University of Informatics and Radioelectronics, Minsk** Technical safeguarding, Degree of engineer electrician
+* **Hochschule Mittweida, Germany**
+Information technology and electrical engineering, Investigation group Optronik